Click on the pins below to view each artist information and location.

 The diverse range in my artistic style, my drive and yearning for new techniques, experimentation, and self-challenge leaves every artwork a special and unique piece to connect with.

 My first love in art making has always been landscape and still life.
-While I visited Nova Scotia frequently over the years, I was happy to retire in Guysborough in 2018.
+While I visited Nova Scotia frequently over the years, I moved to Guysborough permanently in 2018.